 - Microwave meals don’t make me feel satiated.
 Only 20 minutes after a microwave meal, I will already be craving something else to eat.
 Then I’m at that dilemma of suffering through the hunger or just forgiving myself and having some more chips to eat.
 I don’t like facing this stupid dilemma.
-By turning down microwave meals and consuming more nutritious and subtantial meals instead, I prevent this problem altogether – because healthier meals make me feel well satiated for a long time after my meal.
+By turning down microwave meals and consuming more nutritious and substantial meals instead, I prevent this problem altogether – because healthier meals make me feel well satiated for a long time after my meal.

-Aside from artificial colors and taste additives, the problem with sodas is that they contain no fibre and lots of sugars – so they cause blood sugar spikes which can eventually lead to the body developing diabetes type 2.
+Aside from artificial colours and taste additives, the problem with sodas is that they contain no fibre and lots of sugars – so they cause blood sugar spikes which can eventually lead to the body developing diabetes type 2.

 Our body, in order to be healthy, relies on the process of homeostasis, or – keeping things in balance.
-When you drink a soda, your blood sugar level peaks, and the body works hard (for example, through releasing insulin) to lower the blood sugar again (because high blood sugar level is toxic to blood vessels).
-As soon as the body succeeds in this, you get a feeling of a sugar low, and crave something else that will spike up your sugar levels.
+When you drink a soda, your blood sugar level peaks and the body works hard (for example, through releasing insulin) to lower the blood sugar again (because high blood sugar level is toxic to blood vessels).
+As soon as the body succeeds in this, you get a feeling of a sugar low and crave something else that will spike up your sugar levels.
 Soon enough this can become a vicious circle.